-Fingrid can also order Balancing Bids for special regulation.
-Special regulation means a bid that Fingrid orders from the Balancing Power Market for another reason than balance management.
+Fingrid can activate order Balancing Bids for special regulation.
+Special regulation means a bid that Fingrid activates from the Balancing Power Market for another reason than balance management.
 For this purpose, Fingrid uses Balancing Bids suitable for the transmission situation, and these bids are not necessarily used in price order.
 If more detailed location information (coordinates & main grid connection point) is not available for a Reserve Unit, Fingrid may not be able to use a Balancing Bid submitted for that Reserve Unit for Special Regulation.

-8 Rules of the Balancing Capacity Market
+8 Rules of the mFRR capacity Market

-If necessary, Fingrid procures up- and down-regulation capacity from the Balancing Capacity Market by means of day-ahead competitive tendering for the hours of the next day in the CET/CEST time zone.
-The Market Time Unit is one hour.
+Fingrid procures upward and downward regulation capacity from the mFRR capacity market as needed through a day-ahead auction for the hours of the following day according to the CET/CEST time zone.
+The market period is one hour.